tarwn/lessthandot-hugo/blogs/content/posts/2017-01-27-using-azure-functions-to-add-a-contact-form-to-a-static-site.md

 There are other details we could configure, so as you do this you might start getting all kinds of other ideas (remember, 1M requests/month and 400,000 GB-seconds of compute time for FREE!).

-We don&#8217;t have an input for this Azure Function, and the return value is simply the HTTP Response we&#8217;ll return form the trigger, so no further configuration to do:
+We don't have an input for this Azure Function, and the return value is simply the HTTP Response we'll return form the trigger, so no further configuration to do:

 <div id="attachment_4984" style="width: 401px" class="wp-caption aligncenter">
   <a href="/wp-content/uploads/2017/01/Azure_3.png"><img src="/wp-content/uploads/2017/01/Azure_3.png" alt="Azure Function - Return Value" width="391" height="278" class="size-full wp-image-4984" srcset="/wp-content/uploads/2017/01/Azure_3.png 391w, /wp-content/uploads/2017/01/Azure_3-300x213.png 300w" sizes="(max-width: 391px) 100vw, 391px" /></a>